carpeliam/dm-slug/README.markdown

 dm-slug
 =======

-Manages your slug so you don't have to.
+Manages your permalinks so you don't have to.

 Internally, makes use of `DataMapper::Types::Slug`, although I'm not terribly excited about its implementation at the moment.
 (After you save a model, you